 Essential General Education Learning Outcomes targeted by the course: Quantitative Literacy: The course will strengthen a student's ability to interpret certain economic equations through the use of concrete mathematical foundations.
 The goal of the course is that each student will be able to grasp the mathematical tools and foundations needed in order to apply them to certain economic situations and economic theories.
 In doing so, the students should be able to interpret, and successfully explain, the information presented in class.
 In order to be successful at this, the class focuses on developing a student's ability to explain and understand the mathematical equations and calculations first; then build up to the process of applying it to economic situations.
-It is important that each student can successfully complete all of the calculations needed with consistency and accuracy.
-After building on the mathematical foundation and required calculations, the course shifts over to applications, analysis and estimation.
+It is important that each student can successfully complete all of the calculation and required calculations, the course shifts over to applications, analysis and estimation.
 In this section, the student will be required to make assessments through the use of quantitative analysis.
 Lastly, the student will be required to clearly communicate these assessments to the instructor.